Update on Oakville’s New Hospital

 For information about the new Oakville hospital, visit www.newoakvillehosptial.com

-3 thought on “Update on Oakville’s New Hospital”
+3 Responses to “Update on Oakville’s New Hospital”

 1. I agree that this new hospital will have a direct impact on what the province will decide regarding Milton District Hospital.